-- Excessive demerits (middle/high school) - Excessive detentions or tardies - Upon receiving two referrals in a grading period (middle/high school) or a third office referral in a school year (elementary school) - Upon receiving one suspension or work detail

-- Upon serious violation of the Code of Student Conduct - Parent not meeting parent requirements - Parent missing three of the required parent meetings - At the request of an administrator
+- Excessive demerits (middle/high school) - Excessive detentions or tardies - Upon receiving two referrals in a grading period (middle/high school) or a third office referral in a school year (elementary school) - Upon receiving one suspension or work detail - Upon serious violation of the Code of Student Conduct - Parent not meeting parent requirements - Parent missing three of the required parent meetings - At the request of an administrator

-Parents/guardians will be notified at least five days prior to the scheduled meeting that the student has been referred to the Intervention and Appeal Committee.
+Parents/guardians will be notified at least five working days prior to the scheduled meeting that the student has been referred to the Intervention and Appeal Committee.
 Meetings will be held on the scheduled date and time.
 The parent/guardian may address the committee for a maximum of ten minutes but will not be present when the committee deliberates.
 Minutes will be kept of the meeting; however, deliberations will not be included.
 Parents may have access to the portion of the minutes which refer to their child.
 Parents are permitted to submit an addendum to the official minutes.
 Schools may provide parents with a conference report immediately following the conclusion of the meeting.

 The Intervention and Appeal Committee will make a report with recommendations to the principal.
-If probation is offered, the committee will specify the conditions for the student to continue in the fundamental school.
+If probation is offered, the committee will specify the recommended conditions for the student to continue in the fundamental school.

-A school administrator will communicate with the parent/guardian within 48 hours of the IAC meeting to outline conditions, duration of the probation, and proposed interventions.
+A school administrator will communicate with the parent/guardian within 72 hours (3 working days) of the IAC meeting to outline conditions, duration of the probation, and proposed interventions.
 A probation agreement will be explained and signed by the student and the parent/guardian at the conference.
 Probationary agreements may be carried over to the next school year, if necessary, to meet the terms of the agreement.
-A copy of the agreement will be given to the parent at the time of the meeting or mailed within three days.
+A copy of the agreement will be given to the parent at the time of the meeting, mailed, sent home in the student agenda, or emailed to the parent within three days.
 Failure to agree to probation or violation of the probation agreement will result in immediate removal from the fundamental program.

-The final decision will be made by the principal based on the committee's report and other relevant information.
+The final decision will be made by the principal based on the committee's recommendations and other relevant information.

-If the principal recommends removal from the program, the removal should take place at an appropriate time such as the end of each semester.
+If the principal recommends removal from the program, the removal should take place at an appropriate time to limit instructional disruption, such as, but not limited to, the end of each semester.
 Students who are removed from the school for any reason may not reenter any fundamental program at the same level or re-enter under sibling or employee priority at the same level.
 Students may apply to a fundamental school at the next level (middle or high).

 If a student is referred to the Intervention and Appeal Committee and the parent/guardian withdraws the student in order to avoid the IAC process, that withdrawal will be considered automatic removal from the program.
 The student will be ineligible for readmission to any fundamental school at the same level.
 Students may apply to a fundamental school at the next level (middle or high).